HeinKhantZaw/HuaweiAndroidTraining/Day3/startServiceExample/README.md

 A foreground service performs some operation that is noticeable to the user.
 For example, an audio app would use a foreground service to play an audio track.
 Foreground services must display a Notification.
 Foreground services continue running even when the user isn't interacting with the app.
 When you use a foreground service, you must display a notification so that users are actively aware that the service is running.
 This notification cannot be dismissed unless the service is either stopped or removed from the foreground.
+As for another example, a fitness app can uses a foreground service to record a user's running activity, after receiving permission from the user.
+The notification might show the distance that the user has traveled after running.
 </p>

 <h3> 2.
 Background Service </h3>